ericgolftourney/StoreLocatorPlus/readme.txt

 I was listing the entire change log here but with weekly/bi-weekly updates it as getting much too long.

+= 3.8.17 (Real Emergency Patch) =

+* Unlink was a red herring (not the real problem).
+* This version has the proper patch, an issue with activate_plugin has been fixed.

 = 3.8.16 (Emergency Patch) =

 * Stop unlink on activation, it is breaking some sites with 3.8.15